yurivish/made-of-bits/README.md

 # MultiSet
+[] consider calling it 'repetition' rather than 'multiplicity'?
 [] call it set or vec?
 [] how to allow/disallow rank0?
 [] should we distinguish multisets at the type level? feels weird